 The standard concern with treatment-effect heterogeneity is that the moderating variable may correlate with omitted factors.
 Jobs that differ in task content may also differ in pay, firm type, applicant pool composition, screening technology, and selectivity.
-Job-advertisement fixed effects absorb all such characteristics when estimating within-ad callback gaps, but the cross-job comparison of those gaps with task content is observational.
-Three features of the evidence address this concern.
-First, the gradient is robust across many alternative classifications of task content, including major occupation groups, K-means clusters with varying $k$, one-way through three-way task interactions, and ad-level text measures.
-Second, the credential attenuation test in Section \ref{section:credentials} exploits within-job randomization of r\'{e}sum\'{e} credentials, and the White-male callback rate is identical (0.149) in both halves of the discretion split, so this test is unaffected by cross-job differences in base rates.
-Third, the sign pattern in the mechanism decomposition, in which subjective noise widens gaps while objective precision compresses them, is inconsistent with a generic account in which any form of job complexity increases discrimination.\footnote{As a robustness check, we examine whether discrimination varies with the race/ethnicity-gender composition of occupations.
-We find no evidence that discrimination depends on the relative employment shares of those in the different demographic groups.}
+Job-advertisement fixed effects absorb all such characteristics when estimating within-ad callback gaps, but they do not make the cross-job relationship between callback gaps and task content causal.\footnote{Using within-firm variation in task content instead would require firms with multiple job advertisements.
+Approximately 71 percent of firms in the sample posted only one advertisement during the study period, and among firms with multiple advertisements, 23 percent posted jobs in the same occupation, contributing no task variation.
+Job-ad fixed effects draw on both within-firm and between-firm task variation, providing more identifying variation for the task-based specifications.} Three features of the evidence help discipline the interpretation of this relationship.
+First, the gradient is robust across multiple alternative classifications of task content, including major occupation groups, K-means clusters with varying $k$, one-way through three-way task interactions, and advertisement-level text measures.
+Second, the credential attenuation test in Section \ref{section:credentials} uses within-job randomization of r\'{e}sum\'{e} credentials.
+Moreover, the White-male callback rate is identical (0.149) in both halves of the discretion split, so its interpretation is not driven by cross-job differences in baseline callback rates.
+Third, the sign pattern in the mechanism decomposition, in which subjective noise widens gaps while objective precision compresses them, is inconsistent with a generic account in which job complexity uniformly increases discrimination.\footnote{As a robustness check, we examine whether discrimination varies with the race/ethnicity--gender composition of occupations.
+We find no evidence that discrimination depends on the relative employment shares of the different demographic groups.}